Bass clarinet: In jazz

+In rock

+On The Beatles 1967 recording of George Harrison's "It's All Too Much", a prominent bass clarinet ostinato, scored and conducted by producer George Martin, is played by session musician Paul Harvey.

+Victor Hayden, AKA The Mascara Snake, was a member of Captain Beefheart's band in the late 1960s, playing bass clarinet on the 1969 album Trout Mask Replica.

+On Steely Dan's 1980 song "Babylon Sisters", bass clarinets are played by George Marge and Walter Kane.

+On Flight of the Conchords' 2009 song "Rambling Through the Avenues of Time", the instrument is used as a form of word painting when one is heard after Bret McKenzie sings the line "my heart played a bass clarinet".
+The part is played by David Ralicke.

+On Paramore's 2023 album This Is Why, the song "Figure 8" prominently features a bass clarinet.
+The part is played by Henry Solomon.

 History

 There are several instruments that can arguably be considered the first bass clarinet.
 Probably the earliest is a dulcian-shaped instrument in the Museum Carolino Augusteum in Salzburg.
 It is incomplete, lacking a crook or mouthpiece, and appears to date from the first half of the eighteenth century.
 Its wide cylindrical bore and its fingering suggest it was a chalumeau or clarinet in the bass range.
 Four anonymous bass chalumeaux or clarinets apparently dating from the eighteenth century and having from one to six keys also appear to be among the earliest examples, and one in particular has been suggested to date from before 1750.
 However, the authenticity of at least one of these instruments has been questioned.

 In the Munich Stadtmuseum there is an instrument made c.
 1770 by the Mayrhofers of Passau, who are often credited with the invention of the basset horn.
 It resembles early sickle-shaped basset horns, but has a larger bore and is longer, playing in low B♭.
 Whether this should be considered a low basset horn or a bass clarinet is a matter of opinion.
 In any case, no further work along this line is known to have been done.

 A 1772 newspaper article describes an instrument called the "basse-tube", invented by G. Lott in Paris in 1772.
 This instrument has not survived and very little is known of it.
 The article has frequently been cited as the earliest record of a bass clarinet, but it has more recently been suggested that the basse-tube was in fact a basset horn.